Tuomas Sammelvuo

 Tuomas Petteri Sammelvuo (born 16 February 1976) is a Finnish professional volleyball coach and former player.
-He currently serves as head coach for the Canada national team and the Polish PlusLiga team, ZAKSA Kędzierzyn-Koźle.
+He serves as head coach for the Japanese team, Osaka Bluteon.

 Sammelvuo is still the only Finnish male volleyball player to have won the Champions League (2005).
 Having played 296 games in the national team, he has the second largest number of games in the Finnish volleyball history.

 Personal life

-Sammelvuo has two brothers and a sister.
-He speaks six languages: Finnish, French, English, Italian, Polish and Russian, is married to Petra and has two children.
+He speaks six languages: Finnish, French, English, Italian, Polish and Russian.

+From his first marriage to Petra, he has two children: a son and a daughter.
+In 2024, his second wife, Alina gave birth to a daughter, Lilianne.

 Career

 Early career

 Sammelvuo started his volleyball career in Pudasjärvi, northern Finland.
 When he turned 16, he moved to Tampere.
-Sammelvuo played in Finnish youth national team, which reached fourth place at the 1995 Junior World Championship.
+Sammelvuo played in Finland youth national team, which reached fourth place at the 1995 Junior World Championship.

 Finland

 Sammelvuo started his professional career at the age of sixteen, in Raision Loimu.
-In the 1993–94 season, he played in Loimu and won the Finnish championship bronze medal.
-After that, he moved to KuPS, and won two Finnish Champion titles and one silver medal.
+After that, he moved to KuPS, and won two league titles and one silver medal.